GoogleCloudPlatform/accelerated-platforms/use-cases/inferencing/serving/vllm/hyperdisk-ml/README.md

-# Distributed Inferencing on vLLM using Persistent disk
+# Distributed Inferencing on vLLM using Hyperdisk ML

-This guide demonstrates how to serve a model with vllm using persistent disk.
+This guide demonstrates how to serve a model with vllm using Hyperdisk ML.

+Hyperdisk ML is a high performance storage solution that can be used to scale out your applications.
+It provides high aggregate throughput to many virtual machines concurrently, making it ideal if you want to run AI/ML workloads that need access to large amounts of data.
+When enabled in read-only-many mode, you can use Hyperdisk ML to accelerate the loading of model weights by up to 11.9X relative to loading directly from a model registry.

 By the end of this guide, you should be able to perform the following steps:

-- Create a Persistent Disk for the LLM model weights
+- Create a Hyperdisk ML for the LLM model weights
 - Deploy a vLLM container to your cluster to host your model
 - Use vLLM to serve the fine-tuned Gemma model
 - View Production metrics for your model serving